The ‘digital brand experience’ bar has been raised. Are you keeping up?

 Be visible and relevant

-A buyer’s search process often covers many channels and platforms – even time of day – which means strategically-placed brand visibility is a priority.
+A buyer’s search process often covers many channels and platforms – even time of day – which means strategically placed brand visibility is a priority.
 However, the ‘brand experience’ goes far deeper.
 People want their time to be productive, personal, and positive, with all interactions being simple and effortless.
 Your competition is just a click away, so it’s vital to optimise every potential interaction and to ensure your value and promise is communicated at every turn.

 To do this effectively, it’s essential that your brand and message is highly relevant; you need to show a clear understanding of what buyers are looking for at specific steps in their journey by providing them with the right information in the right format.
-And be careful not to assume this is always the same; at early stages it is important to be visible, credible, with a firm grasp of their drivers and challenges.
+And be careful not to assume this is always the same; at early stages it is important to be visible and credible, with a firm grasp of their drivers and challenges.
 As they get further along the funnel and closer to a decision, the information you feed them must become more tailored and detailed, clearly showing the commercial advantages your solution provides.

 Clarity builds credibility